huseyinyilmaz/emacs-config-old/README.md

 After that install dependencies

-    sudo pip install -r plugins/flymake-python/requirements.pip # install python validation tools. cd .. # goto home directory you could also just write (cd[enter-key]) ln -s .emacs.d/dot_emacs.el .emacs.el # create a symbolic link
+    sudo pip install -r plugins/flymake-python/requirements.pip # install python validation tools.

-    This dependency is for common lisp. if you don't need common lisp support skip the rest
+    # This dependency is for common lisp. if you don't need common lisp support skip the rest

     TODO quicklisp and slime-helper installation